Bioanalysis & Bioanalytical Services

 Expert Bioanalytical Team

-Under her leadership, the bioanalytical team has achieved over 98% passing batch rate of our studies.
-Moreover, the team continuously develops novel LC-MS/MS-based assays to support nonclinical and clinical trials, including studies with atypical routes for drug administration and sample collection.
+The bioanalytical team has achieved over 98% passing batch rate of our studies.
+Our team continuously develops novel LC-MS/MS-based assays to support nonclinical and clinical trials, including studies with atypical routes for drug administration and sample collection.
 In addition to their professional accomplishments, BioPharma’s bioanalytical scientists distinguish themselves by their enthusiasm and commitment to the highest study quality.

 Recognized Worldwide Expert Regulatory Support